VivekRajagopal/vivek-rajagopal/public/page-data/blog/react-noteapp.md

 I found working on this fairly comfortable after taking on my [Dime-for-Time](/blog/dime-for-time) Timesheet App project.
 Not just in using React, but also styling with CSS - its all just flexboxes 😛.
 I'd also like to use [Firebase](https://firebase.google.com) again to allow users to have their notes saved online.

 ## Future Planned Features

 1. Save notes online
-2. Search feature
+2. ~~Search feature~~
 3. Toggle view between notes and list
 4. Multiple Note Boards... (might go back to using Trello at this point)

-Thanks for reading 🙂 - check out the [demo](/demo-builds/react-noteapp/index.html)
+Thanks for reading 🙂 - check out the [demo](https://react-noteapp.surge.sh)

+---
+## Bugs 🐞

+I use Firefox to test my work at home... and it didn't take long to run into a major bug with the Drag and Drop out in the real world.
+It works a little differently on Chrome (and in fact each browser has a slightly different implementation of the Drag and Drop API).
+I will probably look at using Drag and Drop library to get uniform cross-browser DnD behaviour such as [React DnD](https://github.com/react-dnd/react-dnd).